eli-shen08/eli-shen08/README.md

 - 🌱 I’m currently learning **Data Science and Machine Learning**

 - 💬 Ask me about **Data Science and Machine Learning**

+- :computer: My preferred choice of language currently is **Python**

 - 📫 How to reach me **mondal.rahul1999@gmail.com**